Forward (association football)

-The forward (no. 10, in red) is past the defender (no. 16, in white) and is about to take a shot at the goal.
+Marcus Rashford (no. 11, in white) is 1 on 1 against Hossein Hosseini (no. 24, in blue) and is attempting to score.
 The goalkeeper will try to stop the forward from scoring a goal by preventing the ball from passing the goal line.

-In the sport of association football, a forward (or attacker) is an outfield position which primarily plays further up the pitch than midfielders and defenders.
+In the sport of association football, a forward (alternatively known as an attacker) is an outfield position which primarily plays further up the pitch than midfielders and defenders.
 As with any attacking player, the role of the forward relies heavily on being able to create space for attack.
 Their advanced position and limited defensive responsibilities mean forwards normally score more goals on behalf of their team than other players.

 Attacking positions generally favour direct players who take on the defense of the opponent in order to create scoring chances, where they benefit from a lack of predictability in attacking play.
 Modern team formations normally include one to three forwards.
 For example, the common 4–2–3–1 includes one forward.
 Less conventional formations may include more than three forwards, or sometimes none.